 I’d rate C# as having an “average” learning difficulty among the easiest programming languages here.
 While you do have to set up and run a compiler to build your programs, you likely won’t find any issues with reading and understanding the syntax for the typical program.

 And given how large the C# community is, you should be able to easily find answers to any questions you have either by using a search engine or reviewing tutorials about the type of problem you are working on.

 Perhaps one of the most recognizable projects making use of C# is the Unity game engine, which allows game developers to build a game that’s compatible with multiple platforms at once.
-If you’re especially interested in a game development career, you might want to consider starting with the tutorials on Unity’s site to both become familiar with C#’s syntax and pick up the essential concepts of making your own game.
+If you’re especially interested in a game development career, you might want to consider starting with a Unity tutorial to both become familiar with C#’s syntax and pick up the essential concepts of making your own game.

 R is a programming language focused on data analysis and data visualization.
 With that in mind, it might not be the best language to start with if you’re looking to acquire skills and knowledge that are more generally applicable to the problems you’ll be solving as a programmer.

-Still, if you’re considering a career in data analysis or love working with statistics, you’ll certainly want to at least take a look at R at some point.
-Jobs in the bioinformatics sector especially will commonly require knowledge of the R programming language, so if R sounds like the perfect language for your goals you’ll want to look at our list of best resources to learn R for free.
+Still, if you’re considering becoming a data scientist or simply love working with statistics, you’ll certainly want to at least take a look at R at some point.
+Jobs in the bioinformatics sector especially will commonly require knowledge of the R programming language, so if R sounds like the perfect language for your goals, you’ll want to look at our list of best resources to learn R for free.